dpanangian/Emochat/README.md

 # Emochat

-# Installation
-A minimal tutorial on how to get the app running.
+A minimal tutorial on how to get the apps running.

-## Git Branch

-Don't forget to switch to dev branch

 ## Environment